 It is important to design expressions to limit their memory footprint to ensure they will always evaluate successfully.
 All functions will use some amount of memory during evaluation, but some design patterns will use more memory than others or retain that memory for a longer period of time.

 This page provides guidance on how to design memory-efficient expressions and diagnosing memory issues.

 When an expression uses too much memory, it is typically doing one of the following:

 This section provides guidance on how to avoid these design patterns.

 Large queries are one of the easiest ways to store too much data in local variables.
 When you query a lot of data and store it in a variable, that data is stored in memory for as long as that variable can be used.
-For
+For local variables configured to

-load() variables, the values are stored across all evaluations on that interface.
+a!localVariables() function.
+For local variables with any of the other refresh configurations, the values are stored across all evaluations on that interface.
 See the Interface Evaluation Lifecycle page for more information on how local variables are evaluated.

 To avoid memory issues with storing too much data in local variables, always do at least one of the following: